huguei/p5-Net-Magallanes/README.md

 instead of downloading one from Atlas API site.
 You can use more than one file, comma separated.

-## answers(<MSM-id> \[, &lt;qtype>\])
+## answers(<MSM-id> \[, { TYPE => &lt;qtype>, TIMESTAMP => 1 }\])

 Get an array of answers from the previous measurement with id MSM-id.
 The "answers" are the records from the ANSWER section of a DNS measurement.

-If you specify a qtype 'A' (default) or 'AAAA', you'll get an array of addresses from the corresponding answer.
+You can specify a qtype 'A' (default) or 'AAAA', and you'll get an array of addresses from the corresponding answer.
 With other types you'll get an array with a printable representation of each answer.

+If you ask for TIMESTAMP, then you'll have also the time when each measurement was done, as epoch seconds.
+The output will be an array of pairs (time, answer).

 ## nsids(<MSM-id>)